russmckendrick/records/content/albums/east-of-the-sun-west-of-the-moon-16037426/index.md

 ---
 title: "a-ha - East Of The Sun West Of The Moon "
-album_artist: "a-ha"
+artist: "a-ha"
-album_title: "East Of The Sun West Of The Moon "
+album_name: "East Of The Sun West Of The Moon "
 date: 2021-07-04
 release_id: "16037426"
 slug: "east-of-the-sun-west-of-the-moon-16037426"
+hideSummary: true
 cover:
     image: "east-of-the-sun-west-of-the-moon-16037426.jpg"
+    alt: "East Of The Sun West Of The Moon  by a-ha"
+    caption: "East Of The Sun West Of The Moon  by a-ha"
-tags: ["Rock", "Pop"]
+genres: ["Rock", "Pop"]
-hideSummary: true
+styles: ["Pop Rock", "Downtempo", "Alternative Rock"]
 ---

 ## Tracklisting